We have 48, 49% of Americans on food stamps, or is it 49 million on food stamps?

 They were going to be assigned specialties.

-Medical students were going to go to medical school and be told what their specialty was going to be.
+Medical students were going to go to medical school and be told what their specialty was going to be under the terms of Hillary Care.

-And we had we had people at every stop waiting for that bus to arrive, protesting it, mocking it, laughing at it, making fun of the bus.
+In fact, Hillary scheduled a nationwide bus tour to promote Hillary Care, and we had people at every stop waiting for that bus to arrive, protesting it, mocking it, laughing at it, making fun of the bus.

-And in some places the bus didn't even stop where it was scheduled to, it just kept going to the next location.
+And in some places, the bus didn't even stop where it was scheduled to.

 I mean, it was a great, great, great success story.

-But Hayward is right here as he recounts the history of Hillary care when the details became known.
+But Hayward is right here as he recounts the history of Hillary Care when the details became known.

 When you just say universal health coverage, 100% of people support it.